A DBS check for schools and further education provide an essential safeguarding tool to ensure the safety of children.

 What’s the Reason for this?

-It’s simple really.
 Those attending University are over 18 in the UK, which means they are not classed as a child.
-However, this does not mean that a University cannot carry out a Basic DBS check to see any unspent convictions the possible staff members may have.
+However, this does not mean that a University cannot carry out a Basic DBS check to see any unspent convictions the potential staff members may have.
 Doing this can help give everyone peace of mind that they can trust those they hire to work with and help others, without any unspent convictions affecting them.

 DBS Checks for Further Education College